 How do hormones affect mood?

 It’s a challenge to make any general statements about how hormones impact people since everyone is different.
 Studies about the relationship between female hormones and mood have had mixed results.
-The most scientifically sound studies show that stress and overall health had a much greater—and steadier—impact on mood than hormones did.
+While some recent research has suggested that hormonal methods may slightly increase the likelihood of depression, the most scientifically sound studies show that stress and overall health have a larger—and steadier—impact on mood than hormones.

 But some people have serious depression that comes and goes with their periods—about 1% have a medically recognized condition known as premenstrual dysphoric disorder (PMDD).
 These mood changes are not caused by higher levels of hormones—studies of women with PMDD show they have normal levels of estrogen and progesterone.
 The actual cause isn’t well understood, but it may be related to differences in the way our bodies process these hormones.
 People with a mental health condition like bipolar or anxiety disorder may also process hormones differently, leading to different experiences of hormone changes during menstrual cycles.